mpv-player/mpv/DOCS/interface-changes.rst

       instead of "sample"
     - change VO opengl scaler-resizes-only default to enabled
     - add VO opengl "tscale-interpolates-only" suboption
+    - make "volume" and "mute" properties changeable even if no audio output is active (this gives not-ideal behavior if --softvol=no is used)
+    - add "volume-max" and "mixer-active" properties
  --- mpv 0.15.0 ---
     - change "yadif" video filter defaults
  --- mpv 0.14.0 ---